lungtabot/website/README.md

 # Lungta

-The Web Site for the GitHub events on Telegram Channels
+The Website for the GitHub events on Telegram Channels